WebexSamples/hookbuster/README.md

 * TARGET
 * PORT

-hookbuster will automatically register for all of the [webhook firehose](https://developer.webex.com/docs/api/guides/webhooks/the-firehose-webhook) events, using the TOKEN and then forward any received events to TARGET:PORT
+hookbuster will automatically register for all of the [webhook firehose](https://developer.webex.com/docs/api/guides/webhooks/the-firehose-webhook) events, using the TOKEN and then forward any received events to TARGET:PORT.

 ## Dependencies